shubhamasti/CarRental/README.md

 3. Set the parameters in the DMBS connection
    And voila you are ready to run

-Absolutely, I'll incorporate that into the "Running the Application" section:

 ---

 ### Running the Application